 Cyber Threat is on the Increase

-The College bescherming persoonsgegevens (Cbp) & Data Breach Notifications
+The College bescherming persoonsgegevens (Cbp) and Data Breach Notifications

 Upcoming Data Privacy Regulations in Europe